stefanreuther/c2ng/README.txt

   choose the default, c2ng will store the files in your user profile.

   Use arrow keys and [Enter] to browse.
-After entering a game, you will see a screen with F1/F2/F3 buttons.
-Use these to select a ship, planet, or base, and view its control screen.
+After entering a game, you will see the regular PCC2 main screen with F1/F2/F3 buttons and all the usual playing options.
+Play normally.
+When you exit, a turn file will be written.

   If you have configured PCC2 to make backups of your result files, [Alt]+[Up] will show the previous turn.
 (If you have not configured